-Some favourite producers: Philippe Alliet, Yannick Amirault, Bernard Baudry, Pierre-Jacques Druet, Charles Joguet, Henry Marionnet, Olga and Jean-Marie Raffault.
+Some favourite producers: Philippe Alliet, Yannick Amirault, Bernard Baudry, Pierre-Jacques Druet, Charles Joguet, Henry Marionnet, Olga and Jean-Maurice Raffault.

 Touraine's arguably most distinctive wines are Vouvray and its reflection across the river Montlouis.
 Like the great sweet wines of Anjou, they are made from Chenin Blanc grapes, and vary considerably in quality and even style according to the year's grape sugar level.
 In great years such as 1947, 1989 and 1997, the combination of noble rot, sky-high sugar levels and the naturally high acidity levels of Chenin grown this far from the equator ensure that the deep green-gold versions labelled moelleux or liquoreux will last virtually forever.
 In cool years, however, the grapes may well be better suited to making a crisp base for sparkling wine.
 And between these two extremes a host of wines labelled sec (dry), sec tendre (off dry) and demi-sec (medium dry) are made.
 Many a top quality dry Chenin has emerged from the better cellars over the last few years and they can develop for years in bottle, just as the sweet ones can last for decades.
 Even the demi-sec versions have enough tang to make them delicious partners for many fish dishes, notably those involving a creamy sauce.
-Quality-conscious producers include Jacky Blot at Domaine de la Taille aux Loups, Domaine Delétang, Foreau of Clos Naudin, Fouquet of Domaine des Aubuisières, Domaine Huet of Le Haut Lieu in Vouvray and Domaine Tailles aux Loups and Olivier Delétang in Montlouis.
+Quality-conscious producers include Jacky Blot at Domaine de la Taille aux Loups, Domaine Delétang, Foreau of Clos Naudin, Fouquet of Domaine des Aubuisières and Domaine Huet of Le Haut Lieu in Vouvray.

 Parisians should not be allowed a monopoly on all the best wines of the Loire: the stylish sparkling wines and, in riper vintages, the dry, barrel-fermented Chenins and the nobly rotten sweeter ones and keenly priced, refreshing Cabernet-based reds..

 The Muscadet region at the mouth of the Loire, like Brittany to the immediate north, is quintessentially oceanic.
 Clouds and sea spray blow in off the Atlantic, untainted by any contact with land for thousands of miles.
-The relatively light, neutral wine was the creation of the energetic Dutch in the 17th century (they encouraged locals to plant the Muscadet grape, the slightly vapid Melon grape of Burgundy) and, as it happens, the terrain round Nantes looks perfectly suited to windmills and tulips.
+The relatively light, neutral wine has long been made exclusively from the Melon de Bourgogne grape, one of many progeny of the Pinot and Gouais Blanc grapes, along with Chardonnay, Gamay and many more.

 Muscadet de Sèvre-et-Maine, named after two small rivers which flow to the south and east of Nantes, is by far the most common form of Muscadet.
-Because the Melon grape is not exactly flavour-packed, many local winemakers leave the fermented wine on the lees, sur lie, for several months in order to leech a bit more character (and often an appetisingly light tingle) into the wine.
+Because the Melon grape is not exactly flavour-packed, many local winemakers leave the fermented wine on the lees, sur lie, for several months in order to leech a bit more character (and often an appetisingly light prickle) into the wine.
 When Muscadet was popular as France's white answer to Beaujolais, the term sur lie was far too generously applied and the regulations were, not before time, tightened in 1993.
 Some ambitious producers – notably Guy Bossard at Domaine de l'Ecu, Pierre Luneau-Papin, the Vignerons du Pallet, Guilbaud Frères and Le Fief Guerin – have been turning their Muscadets into 21st century wines by using oak and dramatically reducing yields, but 95 bottles of Muscadet out of 100 should be drunk as young and casually as possible.
 Muscadet Côtes de Grandlieu is theoretically a more floral style of wine from the west of the region while Muscadet Coteaux de la Loire tends to be a little lighter and leaner.
 The beleaguered Muscadet producers who saw sales plummet in the early 21st century are hoping that a system of named crus may inject some life into the appellation.